Benezivas/algobattle/docs/instructor/problem/problem_file.md

-# Making a Problem File
+# Creating a Problem File

 Algobattle uses _Problem files_ to specify all the details of a problem formally, i.e. what instances and solutions should look like, how to score them, how to decode and encode them, etc. These are Python files and leave a lot of room